 Trees | Shrubs | Hedges | Mixed borders

-- If the ground is very wet, not much can be done, but if weather is good, border flowers can be lifted and divided, if plants have become too straggly or over-grown.
+- The ground is very wet, and not much can be done, but when ground dries, border flowers can be lifted and divided, if plants have become too straggly or over-grown.

 - Bedding flowers can be started off indoors in a heated propagator now, but it is still too early for most of the easy kinds, such as French marigolds and dahlias.